Jayne Jackson Photography

 "The impact of women’s history might seem abstract to some, and less pressing than the immediate struggles of working women today.
 But to ignore the vital role that women’s dreams and accomplishments play in our own lives would be a great mistake.
 We draw strength and inspiration from those who came before us – and those remarkable women working among us today.
 They are part of our story, and a truly balanced and inclusive history recognizes how important women have always been.’ - The National Women's History Alliance

-A second project is currently taking place in collaboration with teen, Alina, to highlight the achievements of 'Britain's first feminist', Mary Wollstonecraft.
+A second project took place in collaboration with teen, Alina, to highlight the achievements of 'Britain's first feminist', Mary Wollstonecraft.
+A wet plate colloidal image was made, alongside a handwritten journal produced by Alina herself.

 To discuss or apply to take part in this project, please contact: jaynejacksonphotography@gmail.com